Piecewise deterministic sampling with splitting schemes: Introduction

 \subsubsection{Organisation of the paper}

-The article is organized as follows.
+The article is organised as follows.
 We conclude this introduction by presenting the algorithms we focus on in this paper.
 In Section~\ref{subsec:examples} we discuss our two main examples and their approximation with splitting schemes.
 In Sections~\ref{sec:metropolis_adjusted_algorithms} and \ref{subsec:subsamp} we discuss respectively how we can Metropolis-adjust our schemes in a non-reversible fashion and how we can modify the algorithms to do subsampling.
 We conclude our introduction with Section~\ref{sec:algorithms_boundaries}, where we describe how boundaries can be treated with our splitting schemes.
 Section~\ref{sec:CVsplitting} is devoted to the analysis of the weak error for the finite-time empirical averages of the scheme \textbf{DJD}.
 The main result, Theorem~\ref{thm:weakerror}, states that for this scheme the \emph{weak error is of order} $2$ in the step-size.
 The geometric ergodicity of splitting schemes based on our main examples is established in Section~\ref{sec:ergodicity}, with a consistent dependency of the estimates on the step-size.
-In Section~\ref{sec:expansion_mu}, we provide a formal expansion (in terms of the step-size) of the invariant measure of the scheme based on the so-called Bouncy Particle Sampler depending on the choice of the splitting, in the spirit of \cite{Leimkuhler_rational}, with a particular focus in Section~\ref{sec:onedimtargets_expinvmeas} on three one-dimensional examples where everything can be made explicit.
-Numerical experiments are provided in Section~\ref{sec:numerical}.
+In Section~\ref{sec:expansion_mu}, we provide a formal expansion (in terms of the step-size) of the invariant measure of the schemes depending on the choice of the splitting, in the spirit of \cite{Leimkuhler_rational}, with a particular focus in Section~\ref{sec:onedimtargets_expinvmeas} on three one-dimensional examples where everything can be made explicit.
+In Section \ref{sec:scaling_rej_prob} we study the average rejection rate of our adjusted schemes, then verifying our theoretical results with numerical simulations on two Gaussian distributions.
+Numerical experiments for applications in Bayesian Imaging and Molecular dynamics are provided in Section~\ref{sec:numerical}.
 Finally, technical proofs are gathered in an Appendix.